 Bold doesn’t have to cost big bucks.
 You can create a unique fashion statement by adding a few well-chosen accessories.
 Bold pillows, ornaments, paintings, books, a funky lamp, plants – relying on less expensive items to highlight a color or theme makes it easy to create a mood, or change it in the future.
 Your big items, like sofas and chairs, can be neutral, giving you the flexibility to build around them.

 One of the most common decor mistakes is too much clutter.
-Items get added one by one over time, and without realizing it your living room looks more like a family scrapbook than a stylish room.
-The goal is to find a balance between a cluttered personal space and a sterile showcase.
-Removing items almost always makes a room feel more open.
+Items get added one by one over time and without realizing it your living room looks more like a family scrapbook than a stylish room.
+Try to find balance between cluttered personal space and a sterile showcase.

 Get a head-start on your most important decor items with the most expandable and adjustable furniture in the industry.